Rating

 Pantheon

 With its thick brick walls and large marble columns, the Pantheon makes an immediate impression on visitors.
-But for its time the most remarkable part of the building is the more than 43 meter high some.
+But the most remarkable part of the building is the more than forty-three meter high dome.
 It was the largest dome in the world until 1436 when the Florence Cathedral was constructed.

 Earlier Temples

 Before the current Pantheon was built, two other buildings occupied the same site.
-The first one, a traditional rectilinear, T-shaped structure was built in 27 BC by the emperor Marcus Agrippa, son-in-law of the emperor Augustus.
+The first one, a traditional rectilinear, T-shaped structure, was built in 27-25 BC by general Marcus Agrippa, son-in-law of Emperor Augustus.
 The temple was dedicated to the gods Mars and Venus.
-It burned down in AD 80 but was rebuilt by emperor Domitian.
-In AD 110 the building was struck by lightning and burned down again.
-In AD 118 emperor Hadrian commissioned for the Pantheon to be rebuilt but with a totally different, circular design.
-This time the Pantheon building would last much longer.
+It burned down in 80 AD, but was rebuilt by Emperor Domitian.
+In 110 AD, the building was struck by lightning and burned down again.

 The Dome